turingschool/front-end-curriculum/lessons/array-prototype-methods-intro.md

 }
 ```

 In the example above, we set up an iterator, `i`.
 As long as `i` is less than the length of the array of letters, we'll keep calling the body of the loop.
 After we call the body of the loop, we'll increment `i`, which will eventually become greater than the length of the array and the loop will exit.
+The `letters.length` part of the loop condition gives us the ability to change the size of the letters array without having to change the condition.

 If we put the above example in our console, then we should see this output: